MarkusWandel/battery-tester/doc/manual.md

 # NiMH AA Battery Tester Manual
 # Usage
+Do not power device using USB and wall adapter at the same time.
+This could cause problems since both would drive the same 5V rail.
+The device will work on USB power alone as long as it does not go into charge mode.
+This is enough to test firmware changes.

 # How it works
 ## Discharge Circuit
 This is the important circuit of the tester.